 When a card number is generated, the charges are routed to the original credit card number.
 However, the virtual number cannot be traced back to the original card, and it will not work after the purchase.
 Like credit cards, purchases made with virtual credit cards are added to the revolving lines of credit of the underlying cards and may be charged interest.

-What is a virtual card used for payments?
+How are virtual cards used for payments?

 Virtual payments are payments that are made online or over the telephone without exchanging cash or paying by check.
 These payments are made using the generated numbers in a secure manner.